Resonance of Vector Vortex Beams in a Triangular Optical Cavity: Optical Cavities and First-order Vector Vortex Beams

 \section{Optical Cavities and First-order Vector Vortex Beams}

 An optical cavity is an interferometric device that fold a light beam over itself to achieve resonance (constructive interference).
 The resonance condition is that the phase acquired by the beam after a cavity roundtrip is a multiple of $2\pi$.
 This phase depends on a list of factors.
-The two main factors are: i) the ratio between the roundtrip optical length and the wavelength of light and ii) the beam spatial properties.
+The two main factors are: i) the ratio between the roundtrip optical length $L$ and the wavelength $\lambda$ of light and ii) the beam spatial properties.

+Mathematically, the phase accumulated over a cavity roundtrip can be written as a sum of contributions:

+where $k$ is the wavenumber; $\Delta\phi_\text{Gouy}$ is the Gouy phase \cite{Gouy1890}, which plays an essential role in paraxial beams; and $\Delta\phi_\text{M}$ is the phase the mirrors may introduce in the beam, all summed up.

-Hermite-gaussian beams ($HG_{mn}$) and laguerre-gaussian beams ($LG_{\ell p}$) constitute two different and interesting bases to describe the propagation of paraxial beams.
-The mode order ($N = m+n$ or $N = |\ell|+2p$) and the Rayleigh length $z_0$ determine the amount of Gouy phase \cite{Gouy1890} a beam will accumulate over a certain propagation distance $z$.
+Hermite-Gaussian beams ($HG_{mn}$) and Laguerre-Gaussian beams ($LG_{\ell p}$) constitute two different and interesting bases to describe the propagation of paraxial beams.
+The mode order ($N = m+n$ or $N = |\ell|+2p$) and the Rayleigh length $z_0$ determine the amount of Gouy phase a beam will accumulate over a certain propagation distance $z$.

 The first-order Hermite-Gauss modes ($HG_{10}$ and $HG_{01}$) accumulate the same phase after a roundtrip in a linear cavity composed of two mirrors, since these modes have the same Gouy phase.
-Therefore, they are resonant for the same cavity lengths and any superposition of them is transmitted by the output port of such cavity \cite{Shibiao2020}.
-However, this is no longer the case for a triangular cavity, for example, which is composed of three mirrors \cite{Santos2021}.
+Therefore, they are resonant for the same cavity lengths and any superposition of them is transmitted by the output port of such cavity \cite{wei2020}.
+However, this is no longer the case for a triangular cavity composed of three mirrors, as we have shown in a previous experimental work \cite{Santos2021}.
 This type of cavity discerns optical modes based on their spatial symmetry.
 The explanation follows bellow.